designsystemau/steering-committee/README.md

-# Committee
+# Maintainers

 Open Maintainer group for Australian Government Design System.

-To participate in Design System Au Committee, please send an email to members@designsystemau.org.
+To participate in Design System Au Committee, please send an email to maintainers@designsystemau.org.